Mical-Humphrey/Logos-Q1/docs/LIVE-RUNBOOK.md

 - Run `ruff check .` followed by `black --check .`; legacy formatting debt is tracked in `CHANGELOG.md` under Known Limitations.
 - Type checks: install stubs (`pip install pandas-stubs types-PyYAML`) before running `mypy .`.
+- Seed reproducibility: export `LOGOS_SEED=7` (or another integer) before invoking the regression CLI to align with the documented baselines and the window bounds stored in provenance.

 ---